Eric Roberts: 2016–2019

 In 2018, he appeared in the third series of UK Channel4 reality show Celebrity Island with Bear Grylls where he completed the 4 weeks on the island.
-The same year, he also featured in the video of Enrique Iglesias' latest track "El Baño" as a bartender.
+The same year, he also featured in the video of Enrique Iglesias's latest track "El Baño" as a bartender.
 He had a role in the drama film Papa, alongside Robert Scott Wilson, Paul Sorvino, Daryl Hannah, Mischa Barton, Frankie Avalon, Ann-Margret, and Michael Madsen which received favorables reviews.
 In 2018, he acted in the movie Head Full of Honey which stars Matt Dillon.

 In a 2018 Vanity Fair interview, Roberts traced his prolific filmography to when he stopped getting consistent offers from major film studios and started doing B movies.
-“I start making a bunch of B movies—bam bam bam bam bam bam—one after the other, and then suddenly two, three years have passed, and I made like 30 films in two, three years," Roberts recalled.
+"I start making a bunch of B movies—bam bam bam bam bam bam—one after the other, and then suddenly two, three years have passed, and I made like 30 films in two, three years," Roberts recalled.
+He was executive producer for the film Beverly Hills Bandits, which he also acted in with Ron Jeremy and Natasha Alam.

 In 2019, he starred in the crime thriller drama Night Walk, starring Mickey Rourke.
 He had a major role in the action movie The Reliant, alongside Kevin Sorbo.
 He also appears on the sci-fi movie The Immortal Wars: Resurgence.
 He acted in the crime/thriller 90 Feet From Home, including Dean Cain.
 He also played a supporting role in the family movie A Karate Christmas Miracle.
 Also in 2019, 23 years after initially playing the role, Roberts reprised his version of the Master, working with Big Finish Productions.
 He made his debut in series 5 of the spinoff series, The Diary of River Song.
 Later that year, he appeared in the finale of the Eighth Doctor story line, Ravenous, once more working opposite Paul McGann.